alban-read/M1-MICRO-FORTH/M1MicroForth.md

 ### Startup

-The forth.fs file is loaded when the application starts.
+The forth.forth file is loaded when the application starts.

 This file should contain any high level words you want to add to the program.

-It is set up to clear the screen, and display the words, there are some words defined in the file, they are just examples you can remove if your own app will not use them.
+It is set up to clear the screen, and display the words.

 ### Values